Leave a Message

 Q: Should commission be a deciding factor when hiring a listing agent in RMV?

-A: Commission should be considered, but it should not outweigh pricing accuracy, strategy, and execution.
+A: Commission matters, but it should not outweigh pricing accuracy and execution.
+Mispricing costs more in reduced net proceeds than any commission savings.

 Example: